acbart/python-sneks/docs/action_design_research.md

 **Problem**: Students struggle with difficult programming problems.
 In particular, a set of problems were selected after the first iteration of the course (Fall 2017) as particularly challenging for students.
 We initially sorted questions based on their completion rate, and then manually selected a sample from the semester.

-Theory: Worked Examples are examples of similar problems, consisting of a "problem formulation, solution steps, and the final answer itself" [25].
+**Theory**: Worked Examples are examples of similar problems, consisting of a "problem formulation, solution steps, and the final answer itself" [25].
 Prior work suggests providing Worked Examples with clear subgoal labels could help students deconstruct problems and improve performance [16, 20].

-Hypothesis: Providing high quality Worked Examples could help students complete more problems faster and with less stress.
+**Hypothesis**: Providing high quality Worked Examples could help students complete more problems faster and with less stress.

-Research Questions:
+**Research Questions**:

-(1) Do students take advantage of Worked Examples?
+1. Do students take advantage of Worked Examples?
-(2) Do Worked Examples improve performance?
+2. Do Worked Examples improve performance?
-(3) Do students find Worked Examples helpful?
+3. Do students find Worked Examples helpful?

-Intervention: In the second course offering, 8 problems were selected as the hardest (based on the metric that it took students longer than average).
+**Intervention**: In the second course offering, 8 problems were selected as the hardest (based on the metric that it took students longer than average).
 Worked Examples were created for each problem and made available to students in the problem prompt.

-Data Collection: Quantitative Data was collected via exercise completion rates and student interaction in the coding platform.
+**Data Collection**: Quantitative Data was collected via exercise completion rates and student interaction in the coding platform.
 Qualitative Data was collected via a survey on student opinion and usage of Worked Examples.

-Results: Usage of the Worked Examples varied between problems, but roughly 42% of students took advantage of them.
+**Results**: Usage of the Worked Examples varied between problems, but roughly 42% of students took advantage of them.
 Surprisingly, students who took advantage of Worked Examples complete problems at roughly the same rate as those who did not.
 Students who used WEs actually took significantly more time to complete problems; focusing on students with no prior experience, we see